 The best book setting ideas are effective.
 In a novel where the author performs careful worldbuilding, the story setting enriches plot events with atmosphere and mood; context and contrast.
-Here are 6 story setting examples and tips we can glean from how effective they are:
+Here are 6 story setting examples and tips we can gather from reading them:

 1. Give your story setting detail – J.K.
 Rowling’s Hogwarts